-- Required Courses: 33 credits from: CUS 1115, CUS 1116, CUS 1126, CUS 1148, CUS 1156, CUS 1159, CUS 1163, CUS 1165, CUS 1166, CUS 1169, CUS 1176, CUS 1178 - Computer Science Series: 3 credits chosen from: CUS 1172, CUS 1173, CUS 1176, CUS 1179, NET 1001 Additional Liberal Arts Requirements: 27 credits that include ECO 1001, ECO 1002, MTH 1009, MTH 1010, MTH 1013, MTH 1014 and six credits chosen from MTH 1011 through 1019 and three credits in any science elective.
-General Electives: 21-33 credits selected under the guidance of an advisor Internship Program Internships are available for qualified computer science, cyber security systems, healthcare informatics, information technology, and networking and telecommunications majors enrolled in the Bachelor of Science degree program of study in the College of Professional Studies.
+33 credits that include - Required Courses: 21 credits from: CUS 1115, CUS 1116, CUS 1126, CUS 1156, CUS 1163, CUS 1165, CUS 1166. - Computer Science Series: 6 credits: - choose three credits from CUS 1161, 1162, 1185. - choose three credits from CUS 1145, 1147, 1167, 1172, 1176. - Computer Science Electives: choose six credits from computer science electives (excluding CUS 1101-1110). - Specialized Area Requirements: 21 credits that include CSS 1005, CSS 1011, NET 1011, NET 1015, and nine credits chosen from NET 1021 or higher. - Additional Liberal Arts Requirements: 21 credits that include ECO 1001, ECO 1002, MTH 1008, MTH 1009, MTH 1013, MTH 1014 and three credits in any science elective. - General Electives: 9-21 credits selected under the guidance of an advisor.
+Internship Program Internships are available for qualified computer science, cyber security systems, healthcare informatics, information technology, and networking and telecommunications majors enrolled in the Bachelor of Science degree program of study in the College of Professional Studies.
 The internship is a non-paid, supervised, off-campus experience to provide practical experience in a field allied to the student's major.
 The following guidelines assist the student applying for internship consideration.
 Students must:

-- a) Be in junior or senior year - b) Have completed all required major area courses and the majority of major area electives - c) Have a cumulative index of 2.75 or higher in all course work for the three-credit internship and 3.00 or higher in all course work for the six-credit internship.
-In addition, the student must have a major area index of 2.50 or higher. - d) Have permission of the director to enroll in an internship Students may not carry internship course work as part of an excess credit load.
+- a) Be in junior or senior year. - b) Have completed all required major area courses and the majority of major area electives. - c) Have a cumulative index of 2.75 or higher in all course work for the three-credit internship and 3.00 or higher in all course work for the six-credit internship.
+In addition, the student must have a major area index of 2.50 or higher. - d) Have permission of the director to enroll in an internship.

+Students may not carry internship course work as part of an excess credit load.
 Student interns receive academic credit upon successful completion of the non-paid internship experience.
 B.S.
-Cyber Security Systems (Queens) (126 Credit Hours) (Day and Evening/Weekend) The curriculum in computer security systems leading to the baccalaureate degree provides a professional education leading to careers such as cryptanalyst, computer crime investigator, network security administrator, computer forensic specialist, and cyber law enforcement specialist.
+Cyber Security Systems (Queens) (126 Credit Hours) (Day and Evening) The curriculum in computer security systems leading to the baccalaureate degree provides a professional education leading to careers such as cryptanalyst, computer crime investigator, network security administrator, computer forensic specialist, and cyber law enforcement specialist.
 It also serves as preparation for further academic and professional study in computer security, computer science, and networking and telecommunications.
-Major Area Requirements 36 credits that include - Required Courses: 33 credits from CUS 1115, 1116, 1165, DFR 1001, CSS 1005, 1011, 1018, 1021, 1032, NET 1011, 1015 - CSS Elective courses: Choose 3 credits from CSS 1006 or higher or NET 1031 Additional Liberal Arts Requirements: 27 credits that include ECO 1001, ECO 1002, MTH 1009, MTH 1010, MTH 1013, MTH 1014 and six credits chosen from MTH 1011 through 1019 and three credits in any science elective.
-General Electives: 21-33 credits selected under the guidance of an advisor B.S.
-Cyber Security Systems (Option Programs) (Queens) (126 Credit Hours) (Day and Evening/Weekend) The curriculum in computer security systems leading to the baccalaureate degree may be enhanced with an option providing a second, complementary area of academic strength leading to a career in one of the areas outlined below.
+Major Area Requirements 36 credits that include - Required Courses: 33 credits from CUS 1115, 1116, 1165, DFR 1001, CSS 1005, - 1011, 1018, 1021, 1032, NET 1011, 1015.CSS Elective courses: Choose 3 credits from - CSS 1006 or higher or NET 1031.
+Additional Liberal Arts Requirements: 27 credits that include ECO 1001, ECO 1002, MTH 1009, MTH 1010, MTH 1013, MTH 1014 and six credits chosen from MTH 1011 through 1018 and three credits in any science elective. - General Electives: 21-33 credits selected under the guidance of an advisor.
 B.S.
+Cyber Security Systems (Option Programs) (Queens) (126 Credit Hours) (Day and Evening) The curriculum in computer security systems leading to the baccalaureate degree may be enhanced with an option providing a second, complementary area of academic strength leading to a career in one of the areas outlined below.
+B.S.
 Cyber Security Systems (Business Option) Careers associated with this option include: information security manager, information assurance consultant, and business security systems analyst.
 Major Area Requirements:

-39 credits that include - Required Courses: 30 credits from CUS 1115, 1116, 1165, DFR 1001, CSS 1005, 1006, 1011, 1032, NET 1011, 1015 - CSS Elective courses: Choose 9 credits from CSS 1008 or higher or NET 1031 Specialized Area Requirements:
+39 credits that include - Required Courses: 30 credits from CUS 1115, 1116, 1165, DFR 1001, CSS 1005, 1006, 1011, 1032, NET 1011, 1015. - CSS Elective courses: Choose 9 credits from CSS 1008 or higher or NET 1031.
+Specialized Area Requirements: